manikhandan-hub/Employee-Attrition-Analysis/README.md

 This age-based trend highlights younger employees as a high-risk group for turnover, potentially due to early career transitions.

 ### Conclusion:
 After analysed data from organisation.Salary hike percentage is 15.21% which seems correct ratio and employee average working years in our company is 7.
-The Problem is travel for work purpose is high for attrited employees which is more 52% so we have consider for travel and work life balance also very low when we check with ratings for work life balance.
+Business Travel is high for attrited employees which is more 52% so we have to consider and if Possible have to reduce and work life balance chart clearly shows very low rating points makes employees to left from organisation.